14 Best Cities in Connecticut

 Accommodation: Where to Stay in Stamford

-One hundred miles west of Boston, Hartford is easy to visit.
-In addition to its world-class museums, this state capital boasts a wide variety of dining and shopping options.
+In addition to Hartford's world-class museums, this state capital boasts a wide variety of dining and shopping options.
 Plus, the beautiful 37-acre Bushnell Park is beloved by kids and adults alike, especially the carousel and unbeatable State Capitol Building views.

 History seeps through the streets of Hartford.
 One of the oldest cities in the country, this busy spot boasts a prime location on the banks of the Connecticut River.
 Back in its heyday, Hartford garnered wealth through its insurance industry, and drew famous authors to settle here.